Public API Changes in Aspose.Cells 8.5.2

 Render Worksheet to Graphic Context

-This release of Aspose.Cells for Java API has exposed another overload of SheetRender.toImage method that now allows to accept an instance of Graphics2D class to render the Worksheet in Graphics context.
-The signatures of newly added method is as follow.
+This release of Aspose.Cells for Java API has exposed another overload of the SheetRender.toImage method that now allows accepting an instance of the Graphics2D class to render the Worksheet in a Graphics context.
+The signatures of the newly added method are as follows.

 • SheetRender.toImage(int pageIndex, Graphics2D graphic)